Oriented coloring on recursively defined digraphs: Graph Coloring on Recursively Defined Digraphs

 \subsection{Oriented Graph Coloring Problem}

 Oriented graph coloring has been introduced by Courcelle \cite{Cou94} in 1994.
-Most results on this problem are for orientations of undirected graphs.
-Now we consider oriented graph coloring on recursively defined oriented graph classes.
+Most results on this problem consider orientations of undirected graphs.
+Now, we consider oriented graph coloring on recursively defined oriented graph classes.

-\begin{definition}[Oriented Graph Coloring \cite{Cou94}] An \emph{oriented $k$-coloring} of an oriented graph $G=(V,A)$ is a mapping $c:V\to \{1,\ldots,k\}$ such that: \begin{itemize} \item $c(u)\neq c(v)$ for every $(u,v)\in A$ \item $c(u)\neq c(y)$ for every two arcs $(u,v)\in A$ and $(x,y)\in A$ with $c(v)=c(x)$ \end{itemize} The {\em oriented chromatic number} of $G$, denoted by $\chi_o(G)$, is the smallest $k$ such that $G$ has an oriented $k$-coloring.
-The vertex sets $V_i=\{v\in V\mid c(v)=i\}$, $1\leq i\leq k$, divide a partition of $V$ into so called {\em color classes}. \end{definition}
+\begin{definition}[Oriented Graph Coloring \cite{Cou94}] An {oriented $k$-coloring} of an oriented graph $G=(V,A)$ is a mapping $c:V\to \{1,\ldots,k\}$, such that: \begin{itemize} \item $c(u)\neq c(v)$ for every $(u,v)\in A$ \item $c(u)\neq c(y)$ for every two arcs $(u,v)\in A$ and $(x,y)\in A$ with $c(v)=c(x)$ \end{itemize} The { oriented chromatic number} of $G$, denoted by $\chi_o(G)$, is the smallest $k$, such that $G$ has an oriented $k$-coloring.
+The vertex sets $V_i=\{v\in V\mid c(v)=i\}$, $1\leq i\leq k$, divide a partition of $V$ into so called { color~classes}. \end{definition}

 For two oriented graphs $G_1=(V_1,A_1)$ and $G_2=(V_2,A_2)$ a {\em homomorphism} from $G_1$ to $G_2$, $G_1 \to G_2$ for short, is a mapping $h: V_1 \to V_2$, such that $(u,v) \in A_1$ implies that $(h(u),h(v)) \in A_2$.
-The oriented graphs $G_1$ and $G_2$ are {\em homomorphically equivalent}, if there is a homomorphism from $G_1$ to $G_2$ and there is one homomorphism from $G_2$ to $G_1$.
+The oriented graphs $G_1$ and $G_2$ are {\em homomorphically equivalent}, if there is a homomorphism from $G_1$ to $G_2$ and one from $G_2$ to $G_1$.
 A homomorphism from $G_1$ to $G_2$ can be regarded as an oriented coloring of $G_1$ that uses the vertices of $G_2$ as colors classes.
-This leads to equivalent definitions of oriented colorings and oriented chromatic numbers.
+This leads to equivalent definitions for oriented coloring and oriented chromatic number.
 There is an oriented $k$-coloring of an oriented graph $G_1$ if and only if there is a homomorphism from $G_1$ to some oriented graph $G_2$ on $k$ vertices.
-That is, the oriented chromatic number of $G$ is the minimum number of vertices in an oriented graph $G_2$ such that there is a homomorphism from $G_1$ to $G_2$.
+That is, the oriented chromatic number of $G$ is the minimum number of vertices in an oriented graph $G_2$, such that there is a homomorphism from $G_1$ to $G_2$.
 Obviously, $G_2$ can be chosen as a tournament.

 \begin{observation} There is an oriented $k$-coloring of an oriented graph $G_1$ if and only if there is a homomorphism from $G_1$ to some tournament $G_2$ on $k$ vertices.
-Further the oriented chromatic number of $G$ is the minimum number of vertices in a tournament $G_2$ such that there is a homomorphism from $G_1$ to $G_2$. \end{observation}
+Further, the oriented chromatic number of $G$ is the minimum number of vertices in a tournament $G_2$, such that there is a homomorphism from $G_1$ to $G_2$. \end{observation}

 \begin{lemma} Let $G$ be an oriented graph and $H$ be a subdigraph of $G$, then $\chi_o(H)\leq \chi_o(G)$. \end{lemma}